tangentsoft/pidp8i/HACKERS.md

     -   Multiple variables declared together don't have their types and variable names aligned in columns.

-Unfortunately, I'm not aware of any automated code formatting tool that can produce code using this style.
+I find that this style is mostly sensible, but with two serious problems:
 I find the indented closing curly braces confusing, and I find that the loss of the first indent level for the statements inside a function makes functions all visually run together in a screenful of code.
-Nevertheless, we want you to use this style when modifying pre-existing SIMH code files, so the style doesn't jump back and forth within a single file.

-When we have the luxury of creating a new C code file, I prefer the code style produced by the following [GNU `indent`][indent] command, which makes as few changes to the SIMH style as possible while solving all of its problems:
+Therefore, when we have the luxury to be working on a file separate from SIMH, we use a variant of its style with these two changes, which you can produce with this command:

     $ indent -kr -nce -cli4 -nlp -pcs -di1 -i4 -l100 \
         -ncs -ss -nbbo FILES...